Dionysius of Halicarnassus: The Rape of the Sabine Women and death of Romulus

 Following his institutional account, Dionysus described the famous abducting of the Sabine women and suggesting thereby that the abduction was a pretext for alliance with the Sabines.
 Romulus wished to cement relations with neighboring cities through intermarriage, but none of them found the fledgling city of Rome worthy of their daughters.
 To overcome this, Romulus arranged a festival in honor of Neptune (the Consualia) and invited the surrounding cities to attend.
 At the end of the festival, Romulus and the young men seized all the virgins at the festival and planned to marry them according to their customs.
 In his narrative, however, the cities of Caecina, Crustumerium, and Antemnae petition for Tatius, king of the Sabines to lead them to war; and it is only after the famous intervention of the Sabine women that the nations agreed to become a single kingdom under the joint rule of Romulus and Tatius, both declared Quirites.

 After the death of Tatius, however, Romulus became more dictatorial, until he met his end, either through actions divine or earthly.
 One tale tells of a "darkness" that took Romulus from his war camp to his father in heaven.
 Another source claims that Romulus was killed by his Roman countrymen after releasing hostages, showing favoritism, and excessive cruelty in his punishments.

+Impact

+It is widely accepted that Josephus's Antiquities of the Jews was influenced by Dionysius's Roman Antiquities.
+In recent years, this view has been contested by several scholars.